API Reference

 create

 Insert a single row.
-Returns the full row with generated fields (id, timestamps, etc).
+Returns the full row (including generated columns).

 const newUser = await db.users.create({